ipranavbansal/AppStoreAnalysis_SQL/README.md

 ---
 ### Results

-1. Length >2000 as app description has greater average user rating compared to other buckets <1000 and 1000-2000.
+1. App description has positive correlation with app ratings.
 2. Best average user rating came for the languages around 10-15 bucket.
-3. Paid apps has an average user rating of 3.7, whereas free app falls down to 3.4
+3. Paid apps has better average user rating of 3.7, whereas free ones are around 3.4.
+4. Finance and Books have least average user rating.

 ---
 ### Recommendations